MaxHalford/eaopt/docs/usage.md

-The following code shows a basic usage of `gago`.
+The following code shows a very basic usage of `gago`.

 ```go
 package main